Monday Morning Boost: Today’s Gift of Spring

-Today is the first day of the second week of spring.
+Today is another beautiful day of spring.

 Spring is a time of birth, hope, and renewal.